gs0510/gs0510.github.io/_posts/2019-10-14-addis-coder.md

 ---
-published: false
+layout: post
+title: Volunteering at AddisCoder!
 ---
-## Volunteering at AddisCoder

 This past summer I spent a month in Ethiopia in the capital Addis Ababa volunteering to teach coding to high school students from all over Ethiopia 🇪🇹.